In this post, you'll discover the best examples of person centred care plans templates.

 That’s why, when it comes to finding an example care plan template for your home care agency, you might find it difficult to find one you can download or replicate.

 We've included a printable example of a care plan template, based on the questions we use on the Birdie system, at the bottom of this article.
 It covers the personal information and preferences section of a care plan, and is a great starting point for setting goals and assigning tasks.
-If you need help with goal setting, you can download a free SMART template from Birdie too.
+If you need help with goal setting, you can read this SMART template guide from Birdie too.

 To help you, the next few steps in this article will walk you through the basics of a person centred care plan and show you how you can use the principles to create your own care plans.
 You can download and print a care plan example template at the end.